-Faculty at Vermont Consortium of Academic Libraries (VCAL) member institutions are eligible to receive borrowing privileges at the University of Vermont Bailey/Howe Library (phone: 802-656-2023 or email: email@example.com with questions).
+Faculty and staff at Vermont Consortium of Academic Libraries (VCAL) member institutions are eligible to receive borrowing privileges at the University of Vermont Howe Memorial Library (phone: 802-656-2023 or email: firstname.lastname@example.org with questions).

 Verification of Affiliation

 Candidates for reciprocal borrowing privileges must present a valid institutional ID and documentation from their institution attesting to their faculty status at the time of requesting privileges.

 Reciprocal borrowing is limited to a maximum of 10 books from the general circulating collections of the University of Vermont Howe Memorial Library.
 No other materials are covered under this agreement.
 Participants may also use non-circulating materials (reference, periodicals, microforms, and special collections) in the library as well as other library services, such as reference assistance, photocopy machines, and reference assistance in U.S. Government Documents and Special Collections.